StreptanthusDimensions/Plant_Counter/README.md

     1. Choose the category that contains markers you want to delete.
     2. Check `Delete Mode`.
     3. Double click on the image.
 The marker closest to where you double click will be deleted.
+11. To change a marker category:
+    1. Choose the category that contains markers you want to delete.
+    2. Choose the category that you want to change to.
+    2. Check `Recat Mode`.
+    3. Double click on the image.
+The marker closest to where you double click will be recategorized.

 ### Custom Category Labels